cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 PKI-based, etc. This section describes the registration flow, message encoding, and helper functions.
 Moreover, it is assumed the user has a key pair (skU, pkU) that it wishes to register.
 These may be randomly generated for the account, or may be keys located in persistent storage, such as a hardware token.
+Importantly, this key pair MUST be suitable for the particular AKE instantiation of OPAQUE;
+See {{online-phase}}.

 To begin, U chooses password PwdU, and S chooses its own pair of private-public keys skS and pkS for use with protocol KE.
 S can use the same pair of keys with